firozkhan18/Java-Evaluations/java-basic-exercises.md

 		Like a diamond in the sky.
 Twinkle, twinkle, little star,
 	How I wonder what you are
-Click me to see the solution

-44. Write a Java program that accepts an integer (n) and computes the value of n+nn+nnn.
+### 44. Write a Java program that accepts an integer (n) and computes the value of n+nn+nnn.
 Sample Output:

 Input number: 5
 5 + 55  + 555
-Click me to see the solution

-45. Write a Java program to find the size of a specified file.
+### 45. Write a Java program to find the size of a specified file.
 Sample Output:

 /home/students/abc.txt  : 0 bytes
 /home/students/test.txt : 0 bytes
-Click me to see the solution

-46. Write a Java program to display system time.
+### 46. Write a Java program to display system time.
 Sample Output:

 Current Date time: Fri Jun 16 14:17:40 IST 2017
-Click me to see the solution

-47. Write a Java program to display the current date and time in a specific format.
+### 47. Write a Java program to display the current date and time in a specific format.
 Sample Output:

 Now: 2017/06/16 08:52:03.066
-Click me to see the solution

-48. Write a Java program to print odd numbers from 1 to 99.
+### 48. Write a Java program to print odd numbers from 1 to 99.
 Prints one number per line.
 Sample Output:

 1